FirmoDaniel/I_Need_A_Hero/README.md

     2. Characters eligible for edit or delete will have the available buttons displayed in their drop down.
     3. To Edit : clicking the edit button renders a form populated with the selected character's information.
         The user can make their intended changes and click 'Save Changes', or cancel the request altogether.
-Both options return the user to the characters page with a flash confirming edits or a reload characters' page in the case of a cancel.
+Both options return the user to the characters page with a flash confirming edits or a reloaded characters' page in the case of a cancel.
     4. To Delete : clicking the delete button calls a modal to warn the user all deletions are permenant.
         The user can cancel the process at the modal, or proceed to final confirmation by accepting the warning.